albertodeago/cloc-web/README.md

 Devtools were crushing (probably too many workers were spawned (1 per file) and I think there was more overhead) to send all the file contents to the "counter workers".

+The third version is different: TODO:

+TODO: with 10 workers
+  Successfully CLOC project.
+Took 28764.80000001192 milliseconds.
+  Counted a total of 6859 files.
+  Counted a total of 850362 lines of code

+TODO: with 20 workers
+  Successfully CLOC project.
+Took 39236.19999998808 milliseconds.
+  Counted a total of 6859 files.
+  Counted a total of 850362 lines of code

+Looks like incrementing the amount of workers actually degrades the performance.
+This may be an alogorithmic fault (I'm bad).

+The fourth version works like this:
+- spawn a worker that is responsible to iterate through the file system.
+For each file that he find, increment the number of workers to wait and send the filehandle to a new/free worker.
+When all the worker ends their job send data to the main thread.
+To check when the job is done he just increase a counter every time he find a new file to count, and increase another counter when a worker returns the results.
+When both are equal we're done.

 ## Setup

 Make sure to install the dependencies